 Patients described high levels of satisfaction with the responsive service provided by the practice.

 The practice had some patients for whom they needed to make adjustments to enable them to receive treatment.
-These included level access to the front door.
-There was car parking for blue badge holders at the side of the practice.
+These included level access through an alternative entrance and car parking for blue badge holders at the practice.